richardlaugesen/richardlaugesen/pages/now.md

 Writing a water resource modelling library in [Clojure](https://clojure.org) to learn more about both.

-Travelling to New Zealand in July, and camping on the South Coast in a few weeks.
+Travelling to New Zealand in July, and camping on the South Coast NSW in a few weeks.

 Trying out [Bullet Journalling](http://bulletjournal.com/) again to stay on top of things.